latz-io/latz-io.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jonas Latz.
-From September 2016 to December 2019, I had been a PhD student in the group of [Elisabeth Ullmann](https://www-m2.ma.tum.de/bin/view/Allgemeines/Ullmann) at the [Technical University of Munich (TUM)](https://www-ma.tum.de).
+From September 2016 to December 2019, I was a PhD student in the group of [Elisabeth Ullmann](https://www-m2.ma.tum.de/bin/view/Allgemeines/Ullmann) at the [Technical University of Munich (TUM)](https://www-ma.tum.de).
 The research I am involved in is at the interface of numerical analysis, computational science, probability theory, and statistics.
 It focuses on methods that can be used to blend mathematical models with observational data.

 ___